downtocode/glauss/README.md

 -----------
 This file determines the system to simulate.
 It's a Lua script, so make sure to follow the syntax.
 All Lua libraries(including math) are included and initialized, feel free to use them.
 Error handling is done by Lua interpreter.

+Currently, n-body and Barnes-Hut simulations have been implemented, which you can select using the "algorithm" variable in the configuration file or via the appropriate arguments.
+The Barnes-Hut algorithm has special settings: bh_ratio shall adjust the precision level while OCTREE_INIT_SCORE(compile time) sets the timeout for empty cells.
+The speed of the algorithm is dependent on the standard C library providing memory allocation.

 Physengine reads the settings table first, reads the global objects table and then calls the spawn_objects function, which returns its own local objects table along with a counter how many objects exist in it.
 Usually the global table contains any molecule files(in pdb or xyz formats) and any standalone objects.
 The function spawn_objects is for having your own distribution of objects.

 Contacts